Repechage: Baseball and softball

 In Major League Baseball (MLB) a repechage bracket is formed by wild card teams in each league.

 At many levels of amateur play in baseball and softball, including the National Collegiate Athletic Association (NCAA), tournaments are established as a full double-elimination repechage.

 In the current 64-team baseball and softball NCAA tournament formats, there are alternating four-team double-elimination repechage formats, and best two-of-three games series.
 The first and third rounds are full double-elimination repechages, while the second and fourth rounds are best-two-of-three-game series.

 The Southeastern Conference (SEC) baseball tournament has a flip-bracket format; the winner of the first championship bracket plays the winner of the second repechage bracket, and the winner of the second championship bracket plays the winner of the first repechage bracket.
-As usual, the repechage bracket winner must win two matches to advance to the championship game.
+Both of those games are single elimination, with the winners playing for the championship.